Warner, Emily Howell

 In 2002, she retired from the FAA as its Air Crew Program Manager for the United Airlines 737 fleet.
 In her 42 years in aviation to that point, Captain Emily had amassed over 21,000 flying hours.

-Today, Emily continues to inspire and serve as a mentor to young people, especially those in aviation.
-It is with great pleasure that we welcome America’s first woman airline pilot, Emily Howell Warner, into the National Aviation Hall of Fame.
+Until her passing, Emily continued to inspire and serve as a mentor to young people, especially those in aviation.